Hayes, Miss Frances

 Roy Smith has researched the Mawdesley-Keswick link in his article 'Mawdesley's Morris Dancers Remembered' in the 'Morris Dancer vol IV no.2 2010' pp21-33 https://themorrisring.org/sites/default/files/docs/mdancer/volume-4-number-2.pdf

-Note: As well as the 'Mawdesley' dances, the Keswick children were also learning Cotswold morris dances.
+Note: As well as the 'Mawdesley' processional dances, the Keswick children had also learned Cotswold morris dances.
 Miss Florrie Warren, of the Esperance Club, visited the school in Jan 1910 to teach several Headington dances (West Cumberland Times report 22 Jan).
 This was just prior to the Sharp-Neal split and the subsequent publication of the first Esperance Morris Book (March 1910).
-These tensions did not obviously affect Miss Hayes' invitation to Sharp the following year.
+These tensions obviously did not affect Miss Hayes' invitation to Sharp the following year.